deepsense-ai/ds-template/docs/quickstart.md

 ## How to initialize new repository with the template

-Firstly, you need to create a new project.
-We use following convention for project name:
+Firstly, you need to create a git project.
+The suggested name convention is:

 `<client_name>-<project_name>`

-For you, instead of client name you can use your or company name as a prefix.
+Where `client_name` is the name of the client can also be your own name or name of the company you work for. `project_name` is the name of the project.

 GIT-SSH is the SSH link to the repository you want to initialize.